 Jobs should not be just a means for survival – we all need the opportunity to thrive.
 Every Portlander deserves to live a full life free from the anxiety of making ends meet and living paycheck-to-paycheck.
-Workers should be paid a living wage.
+Workers should be paid a living wage and have paid family leave.
 If Portlanders are having to choose between paying rent or putting food on the table, then we know something is seriously wrong with our society and our government.
-New Seasons and Burgerville workers are leading the way, showing all of us what it looks like to bring democracy to the workplace and organize their union to win justice on the job.
+New Seasons and Burgerville workers have led the way by organizing their unions to win justice on the job and showing all of us what it looks like to bring democracy to the workplace.

-All Portlanders deserve a living wage, no matter the work they do.
-Nobody should have to live paycheck-to-paycheck while the 1% hoards more wealth than at any other time in our history.
+All Portlanders deserve a living wage, no matter the work they do and nobody should have to live paycheck-to-paycheck.
+Meanwhile, wealth inequality is larger than at any other time in history.

-Employers—including City Hall—must be held accountable for sexual harassment in the workplace, and must put an end to it.
-The hidden crisis of sexual harassment on the job is a common experience for too many working Portlanders, especially female and LGBTQ workers.
+Employers, including City Hall, must be held accountable for sexual harassment in the workplace, and our city government must act to put an end to it.
+The hidden crisis of sexual harassment on the job is a common experience for too many Portlanders, especially female and LGBTQ workers.

 Create a municipal wage theft and worksite abuse hotline for private and public sector workers.
 City Hall must also take action to fight misclassification of independent contractors and domestic workers.

-City Hall should be strengthening (not weakening) Community Benefit Agreements and increasing Area Standards.
+City Hall should be strengthening (not weakening) Community Benefit Agreements and increasing area labor standards.
 In this unprecedented building boom, we must distribute the windfall to the benefit of all.